If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

 Compensation / Damages

-If you have suffered injury, a loved one has died, or you witnessed a death as the result of negligence in the Public Liability setting you may be entitled to compensation including:
+If you have suffered injury, a loved one has been injured or died, or you witnessed a death as the result of someone else’s negligence, you may be entitled to compensation including:

 - Medical/treatment expenses